mattander/js30/README.md

 If I get stumped, I'll watch some of the video to help me get over the obstacle.

 I'll keep a log here of my progress and note when I needed to watch the video.
 Honour system, I promise I'll tell!

+## 01 - JavaScript Drum Kit
+I need to hook key events up to matching audio tags and kbd tags.
+Both of those tags have matching keycodes so I can just listen for keyups on the window and if there's a matching element, play the audio and attach the playing class.
+When it's done, remove the playing class from the kbd el.

+I wrote two functions.
+One plays the audio.
+I also added a feature so that if there's currently playing audio, it is stopped and the seeking is set back to 0.
+That way you don't have a bunch of overlapping audio playing.
+The other function removes the playing class from the keyboard divs.

+I've done this one before so it wasn't too bad.
+Fun project!